software-students-fall2024/1-specification-this-team/README.md

 2. As a potential pet owner, I want to browse photos and stories of other people's pets so that I can learn from their experiences and find out my favorite type of pet.<br>
 3. As a potential pet owner, I want to find trustworthy breeders so that I can avoid fraud and ensure that I’m getting a healthy pet.<br>
 4. As a potential pet owner, I want to connect with reputable pet stores so that I can easily purchase pet supplies and services without worrying about scams.<br>
-5. As a pet lover, I want to find a place with pet sharing moments so that I can enjoy the joy of "vitual pet cudding".<br>
+5. As a pet lover, I want to find a place with pet sharing moments so that I can enjoy the joy of "virtual pet cuddling".<br>
 6. As a pet lover, I want to communicate with real pet owner so that I can learn about the important things to consider when actually owning a pet.<br>
 7. As a pet lover, I want to find like-minded friends on this platform so that I can build long-lasting friendships.<br>
 8. As a pet lover, I want to find people in similar situations to break down my concerns about owning a pet so that I can have a pet of my own.<br>
 9. As a pet supply store, I want to cater my products to a broader audience so that I can gain more revenue. <br>
 10. As a veterinary hospital, I want to increase my influence so that pet owners know where to go when their pets are in medical need. <br>
 11. As a pet shelter, I want to find trustworthy adopters that can take good care of pets in our shelter. <br>
+12. As a pet owner, I want to find trustworthy pet stores to regularly buy supplies for my pets.
+13. As a pet owner, I want to buy pet products online because I don't want to pick up supplies myself from local stores/I own exotic pets.
+14. As a pet owner, I want to be able to quickly find and contact veterinary hospitals when my pets need urgent medical treatment.
+15. As a pet owner, I want to share pictures or videos of my pets so that I can make friends with other pet owners online.
+16. As a pet owner, I want to learn more about my pets so that I can better care for them.

 ## Activity Diagrams